-"Offering lovely aromas of strawberry, cherry and orange peel, the 2018 Bourgogne Pinot Noir La Myotte is medium-bodied, elegant and fine, with a lovely core of bright fruit, powdery tannins and a long, mineral finish.
-Made from Pinot Noir vines planted in the 1960s, this late terroir has produced a serious, vibrant wine this year, and while only entitled to the regional appellation, it will more than reward some bottle age."
-(Wine Advocate 2020) - Attention, limited quantities
+"Offering lovely aromas of strawberry, cherry, and orange peel, the 2018 Bourgogne Pinot Noir La Myotte is medium-bodied, elegant, and refined, with a lovely core of bright fruit, powdery tannins, and a long, mineral finish.
+From Pinot Noir vines planted in the 1960s, this late-ripening terroir has produced a serious and vibrant wine this year, and although it is only entitled to the regional appellation, it will greatly benefit from some bottle aging."
+(Wine Advocate 2020) • Please note: limited quantities available.

-Buy your Guillot-Broux wines at the best price on private sale!
+Buy your Guillot-Broux wines at the best price in a private sale!

 Eye